Check Today's Gold Prices In Bhubaneswar

 Bhubaneswar: Amid the rising tension of Covid-19 cases in Odisha, the gold prices in the State capital of Bhubaneswar continues to fluctuate.

-Gold witnessed a slight rise in the prices on Friday.
-The price for 10 grams of 22 carats is Rs 47,190 and the price for 10 grams of 24 carats is Rs 51,480.
+Gold witnessed a slight decline in the prices on Saturday.
+The price for 10 grams of 22 carats is Rs 46,860 and the price for 10 grams of 24 carats is Rs 51,150

 Here is the list of some of the major Indian cities and the prices of gold: